Full Professor at

 I-50134 Firenze (ITALY)

-My research activity aims at tackling those foundational and applicative problems raised by today's concurrent, distributed and mobile systems, such as e.g. service-oriented architectures, autonomic computing systems and cyber-physical systems, working within open-ended and highly dynamic environments.
-The goal is to devise formal models, languages and tools capable of capturing different and specific aspects of such complex systems, thus enabling the study of issues related to connectivity, interaction, adaptivity and security.
+My research activity aims at tackling those foundational and applicative problems raised by today's concurrent, distributed, and mobile systems, such as, e.g., service-oriented architectures, autonomic computing systems, and cyber-physical systems, working within open-ended and highly dynamic environments.
+The goal is to devise formal models, languages, and tools capable of capturing different and specific aspects of such complex systems, thus enabling the study of connectivity, interaction, adaptivity, and security issues.
 Process calculi, observational semantics, types, modal and temporal logics are some of the formal methods and analysis techniques exploited in his investigations.
 In my research activity, theoretical and methodological investigations to define appropriate descriptive tools and tractable proof techniques are integrated with the project and the implementation of both experimental languages for distributed programming and (semi-)automatic supporting tools for property verification.

 Publications DBLP Google Scholar Scopus ORCID ResearcherID ACM Digital Libriary

 See also the Corso di Laurea triennale in Informatica and the Corso di Laurea magistrale in Informatica homepages.